-Servebolt managed hosting plans come with unlimited server resources like RAM and CPU, to support a large number of orders and activity in your store.
+Servebolt-managed hosting plans come with unlimited server resources, like RAM and CPU, to support a large number of orders and activity in your store.
 These resources help with both the performance and the scaling of your WooCommerce store.

 Customized & Optimized Hosting Stack

 Unlike other providers, Servebolt does not rely on caching for performance.
 Instead, we have optimized every part of our hosting stack to deliver speed and scalability independent of content being cached.
-WooCommerce stores hosted on our Servebolt Cloud enjoy unlimited PHP workers that allows you to cater large numbers of customers without compromising on performance.
+WooCommerce stores hosted on our Servebolt Cloud enjoy unlimited PHP workers that allow you to cater to large numbers of customers without compromising on performance.

-Similarly, Servebolt’s out-of-the-box optimized MariaDB databases reduce the query processing time and server-caching helps with scaling and reduces the load on the origin server.
+Similarly, Servebolt’s out-of-the-box optimized MariaDB databases reduce the query processing time, and server-caching helps with scaling and reduces the load on the origin server.

 Servebolt blew away the competition on this test recording near 50% faster scores on both PHP bench and WP bench than the next fastest competitors.Kevin Ohashi, founder at Review Signal